iwei20/APCSFinalProject/README.md

 ### 6/8/2021
 - Ivan - Spent extra time adding road/coast variations to prepare for sprite variations
 - Cameron - Created proper victory screen, added icons for all teams, Made player icon show player money if they control a base
+### 6/10/2021
+- Ivan - Quickly implement sub-sprite variations and tested it with a water edge tile